-The Orchestra musicians are employed pursuant to the terms and conditions of a three-year wage scale and pension plan contract, with the American Federation of Musicians Local 447-704, the ratification of which is pending for the agreement to end June 30, 2025.
+The Orchestra musicians are employed pursuant to the terms and conditions of a three-year wage scale and pension plan contract with the American Federation of Musicians Local 447-704.
+The agreement to end June 30, 2025, was ratified on October 11, 2022.

-NOTE L - ACCOUNTING FOR UNCERTAINTY IN INCOME TAXES
+NOTE M - ACCOUNTING FOR UNCERTAINTY IN INCOME TAXES

-The Orchestra evaluated all tax positions that could have a significant effect on the financial statements and determined that there are no uncertain tax positions at June 30, 2022.
+The Orchestra evaluated all tax positions that could have a significant effect on the financial statements and determined that there are no uncertain tax positions at June 30, 2023.

-NOTE M - NET ASSETS
+NOTE N - NET ASSETS